- What is the Solar Electricity Grant?

 While this move will help consumers, it will also help the environment.

-50,000 homes have solar panels, with 17,000 solar installations connecting to the grid, which took place just last year.
-This is expected to increase further as prices come down and solar becomes more mainstream,” Irish Minister for the Environment, Climate and Communications Eamon Ryan said.
+“50,000 homes have solar panels, with 17,000 solar installations connecting to the grid, which [occurred] just last year.
+This is expected to increase further as prices come down and solar becomes more mainstream,” Irish Minister for the Environment, Climate and Communications Eamon Ryan added.

 Solar water heating grant